oci-landing-zones/oci-cis-landingzone-quickstart/terraform-remediations/cis_oci_function/README.md

 # Known Issues

 1. For pushing the function image as a user not in the Default Identity Domain, include the identity domain in the OCI Registry username value, for example `<identity-domain>/<user-name>`.
-Use that same value in the username Vault secret when `use_ocir_vault_credentials` is true.
-Do not include the tenancy namespace in the secret value because this stack prefixes the namespace during `docker login`.
+Enter that value in `ocir_username`.
+Do not include the tenancy namespace because this stack prefixes the namespace during `docker login`.

 2. if you receive the following error when deploying from Mac OS, ensure you have *docker-credential-helper* installed.
 ```